NeuroSynqt™ Training Institute

 Applied, not theoretical

-This work is designed for real-world application—across clinical and professional settings.
+This work is designed for real world application across clinical and professional settings.

 Don't just take our word for it

-Witness it first hand, directly from
+Witness it first hand, directly from our students studying the courses

 "I don’t know if anyone else can resonate, but I’m so hungry for more critical information to better serve my coaching clients that I simply cannot get enough of the material Linda creates!
 The Complex PTSD survivors around the world are so fortunate to have someone as amazing as Linda Meredith creating courses for helping professionals!
 The depth of the content and the support this course offers is PHENOMENAL!
 If you haven’t started taking the course and you are on the fence, I would HIGHLY recommend you take the leap and sign up!"